SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 The simulation clearly and quantitatively validates the Heisenberg uncertainty principle ($Δx·Δp ≥ ħ/2$).
 The data shows that an unavoidable, inverse relationship exists between the uncertainties of these two physical quantities.
 Their product never falls below the theoretical limit of $ħ/2$, which is an inherent property of quantum systems.

-**The Gaussian Wave Packet as a Minimum Uncertainty State** Our results highlight the special role that Gaussian wave packets play in quantum mechanics.
+**The Gaussian Wave Packet as a Minimum Uncertainty State** My results highlight the special role that Gaussian wave packets play in quantum mechanics.
 The fact that their uncertainty product $Δx·Δp$ assumes the minimum possible value, $ħ/2$, means that these states are **minimum uncertainty wave packets**.
 In other words, a Gaussian wave packet describes the "most classical-like" state possible, where a particle's position and momentum are simultaneously defined with the highest possible precision.

 **Time Evolution of Uncertainty**
 The study of time evolution shows that although the position uncertainty ($Δx(t)$) increases during free evolution, the momentum uncertainty ($Δp$) remains constant.
 Consequently, the uncertainty product, $Δx(t)·Δp$, also increases over time.
 This is in perfect agreement with the Heisenberg relation, as the product continues to satisfy the inequality $Δx(t)·Δp ≥ ħ/2$; it simply moves away from the minimum value as time progresses.